renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm [Renato Borges Viana](https://linkedin.com/in/renato-borges-viana) 🇧🇷

-Senior Backend Engineer with 5+ years of experience building APIs and distributed systems in cloud-native environments.
-I work with Java, Spring Boot, and AWS, applying DevSecOps, CI/CD, and observability practices to improve performance and accelerate production troubleshooting.
+Senior Backend Software Engineer with 5+ years of experience building APIs and distributed systems in cloud-native environments.
+I work with Java, Kotlin, Spring Boot, and AWS, applying DevSecOps, CI/CD, and observability practices to improve performance and accelerate production troubleshooting.
 I participate in architecture decisions and ensure safe deployments in high-criticality environments.
-I also use generative AI to speed up development, refactoring, and automation, with a strong focus on maintainability and delivery predictability.
+I use generative AI to speed up development, refactoring, and automation, with a strong focus on maintainability and delivery predictability.

 ---